Things to do in Tulum: Complete Travel Guide to Mexico’s Bohemian Paradise

 I was super impressed by SFER IK.
 It looks very similar to Azulik so almost like a modern treehouse.
 Admission by donations.
 You are not allowed to take anything in, only your phone.

-Shop at the quirky boutiques
+Shop at the quirky and boho boutiques.

 Enjoy the many beach clubs